AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 GROUP BY Product_Category
 ORDER BY Avg_Order_Value DESC;

 -- 7. Which products contribute to 80% of total sales (Pareto analysis)?
+Focuses efforts on the most impactful products to optimize sales and efficiency.

 WITH Product_Sales AS (
     SELECT